Anita Lane: 1984–2001: Collaborations and solo career

 Sex O'Clock includes a cover version of Gil Scott-Heron's song "Home Is Where the Hatred Is", which Mason lists as one of its "best tracks".
 Another of Mason's favourites is "I Hate Myself", co-written by Doc Pomus and Ken Hirsch.
 Lane and Adamson duet on a cover version of Lee Hazlewood's "These Boots Were Made for Walking".
 In May 2008, Guy Blackman of The Age felt the album was under-appreciated, it was "a classic of suggestive orchestral pop.
 It should have set the world alight, but didn't".

+Anita Lane's vocals, sourced from a telephone recording, are sampled by Nick Cave and the Bad Seeds in the 2024 Wild God track "O Wow O Wow (How Wonderful She Is)".

 Cover versions

 Digital hardcore band Lolita Storm covered "Stranger Than Kindness" for the tribute album Eyes for an Eye: A Tribute to Nick Cave in 1996.
-Swedish singer Karin Dreijer Andersson (under her pseudonym, Fever Ray) also covered it in November 2009, which was accompanied by a music video.
-It was issued as a single in support of Andersson's self-titled debut album.
+Swedish singer Karin Dreijer (under their pseudonym, Fever Ray) also covered it in November 2009, which was accompanied by a music video.
+It was issued as a single in support of Dreijer's self-titled debut album.
 "A Dead Song" was performed by US artists, Get Hustle, for a tribute album, Release the Bats – The Birthday Party as Heard Through the Grinder of Three One G (2006).
 Australian singer-songwriter Tim Rogers tackled "From Her to Eternity" on Straight to You – Triple J's Tribute to Nick Cave in February 2012.